 How Many Housesits Have You Had And Where?

 We completed 13 house-sits across Europe and North America.
-We started in England and moved on to France, Switzerland, Ireland, the US, and then Canada.
-Two house sites in Ontario were cancelled due to the virus, and then we intended to head to Central and South America.
+We started in England and moved to France, Switzerland, Ireland, the US, and Canada.

 How Every Digital Nomads Can Save Money (Without Paying Bills And Rent!)